debops/debops/docs/organizational-structure.rst

 who is not a DebOps Developer yet, a DebOps Developer needs to be the Maintainer.

-A repository can have a team of Maintainers, in this case only one GPG signature is required for a commit to enter the main repository.
+A repository can have a team of Maintainers, in this case only one OpenPGP signature is required for a commit to enter the main repository.

 Bots
 ----

 Some functions are performed by software bots in an automated way.
-The bots should use their own GPG keys, stored in `debops-keyring`_ for auditing.
+The bots should use their own OpenPGP keys, stored in `debops-keyring`_ for auditing.
 The bots are not expected to introduce new unauthenticated code or documentation in different repositories which is enforced by only giving the bots access to the repositories they are working with and checking that no